-Lisa joined Stair in 2013 as Director of the Fine Arts Department and holds a BA in Art History from Columbia and a degree in French from the Sorbonne.
+Lisa is Director of the Fine Arts Department at Stair.
+She joined Stair in 2013 and holds a BA in Art History from Columbia and a degree in French from the Sorbonne.
 She began her career at the Museum of Modern Art in NYC where she was the Executive Assistant to the chief curator of the Department of Paintings and Sculpture.
 She then joined Christie’s, where she would become an Associate Vice President and a Senior Specialist in charge of Contemporary Prints and Multiples, and was also responsible for the appraisal and sales of 20th century European, American and Historical American prints.
 She has lectured on American and Contemporary Prints and the Contemporary Print market and has been a specialist on Antiques Roadshow.